-Fields can be added to sections, and sections are then added to forms.
-Fields cannot be directly added to forms, they have to be added to sections.
+Once a Section has been added to a form, start adding fields.
 Fields are a variety of things, and can range from the person's age, to their name, to any information that is required for the form.

 - 4. Choose the Field Type that will be added to the form.
 For example, a Text Field would be selected for anything that is free text related, like a name. - 5.
 Enter the label of the input (First Name, Last Name).
 This will be the display that the user will see when going through the form.